NikoKaramitos/SenseRator_CV_Backend/README.md

    Computes safety-related indices based on the detected objects, providing insights into pedestrian safety.
 - **Video Recording:**
    Records the video stream with object annotations and saves it to the `videos/` directory in `.mp4` format without overwriting previous recordings.
+- **JSON File Creation:**
+   Creates a `JSON` file for database usage that includes all scoring metrics of most recent run named by user input.

 ### Requirements
 - **Hardware:**
-  - Jetson Nano or compatible device with a CSI camera.
+  - Jetson Nano or compatible device with a USB connected camera.
+    - For our Project we used the [RunCam2](https://shop.runcam.com/runcam2/)
+  - Bike Mounts for the Jetson and Camera
+    - We used 3D printed and hardware assembled pieces to attatch the Jetson
 - **Software:**
   - Python 3.8+
   - JetPack 4.6 or newer